vatsasree/vatsasree.github.io/README.md

 **Below are the images for results.
 Images on the left are the outputs of state-of-the-art text detection model and it's right counterparts are the outputs of our Robust fine-tuned model.**

 From the above table, it is evident that the fine-tuned model performs way better in detecting text than the state-of-the-art model on printed Indic text.
 Given below are the examples of each case in which the fine-tuned model performes better over the state-of-the-art.

-Issue 1 - White space and Ink-bleed predictions
+-> *Issue 1 - White space and Ink-bleed predictions*
 ![issue_1](https://user-images.githubusercontent.com/99678758/211768322-b481ed31-c1c5-42c0-925a-33702637612b.svg)

 Issue 2 - Multiple words are detected as a single word and vice-versa